 Calf Slicer submission or so-called Calf Crusher is a submission that is as underrated as it is scary!
 It’s a compression lock that is pressing calf muscle to a shin bone.
-You can see this submission in BJJ, MMA and in most Grappling Martial Arts.
+You can see this submission in BJJ, MMA, and most Grappling Martial Arts.
+What’s important are the reasons to make Calf Slicer your best leg lock that people will have no idea how to defend.

 The reason why Calf Slicer is so underrated